streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

    <Note>

+   For public apps, we anonymize all viewers outside of your workspace for their privacy.
 Anonymous viewers are displayed as random pseudonyms.

-Anonymous viewers are those who have signed out or those who have signed in but don't have access to the app's workspace.
+   Meanwhile, for private apps that are only accessible to your own workspace’s viewers, you will be able to see the specific users of your apps’ recent viewers.

    </Note>